cosmos/cosmos-sdk/docs/README.md

 - [Gaia](./gaia/README.md): Contains all documentation related to the gaia application (current name for the Cosmos-Hub).
 - [Reference](./reference/README.md): Explains the high-level concepts of the SDK (e.g. storage, gas, abstractions, ...)
 - [Clients](./clients/README.md): Documentation about SDK clients like the SDK Command-Line interface and the SDK Light-client.
-- [Modules](./modules/README.md): Contains specification of SDK modules.
+- [Specifications](./spec/README.md): Contains SDK and modules specifications.

-- [Specifications](./spec/README.md): All specifications non-related to SDK modules (e.g. interchain standards, bech32, ...)
+If you are reading this on the Cosmos Website, please know that you can find more information on [github](https://github.com/cosmos/cosmos-sdk/tree/develop/docs).

 ## Join the public testnet for the Cosmos Hub